Sudan Liberation Movement/Army: Sudanese civil war (2023–present)

-The SLM (al-Nur) has established a zone-of-control around the town of Tawila after the withdrawal of both government and RSF forces in the region.
+The SLM (al-Nur) has established a zone-of-control around the town of Tawila after the withdrawal of both government and Rapid Support Forces (RSF) forces in the region.
 This zone of control also includes several surrounding villages including Martal, Al-Aradib, Al-Ashra, Sortony, and Tibira in North Darfur, Kadner and Kankoro in South Darfur, and Katrom, Sabanga, Barqa, and Rofta in Central Darfur.

 On January 22, 2024, the combatants that signed the Juba Peace Agreement met for a summit in Cairo.
 Namely, Brigadier General Mubarak Bakhit, the Secretary of Presidential Affairs of the Gathering of Sudan Liberation Forces, Suleiman Sandal and Gibril Adam Bilal, Vice Presidents of the Justice and Equality Movement, and Seif al-Din Issa Advisor to the President of the SLM-TC, however, Minni Arko Minawi and his faction of the SLM did not attend.
-The gathering recommended that the Jeddah Declaration to Cessation of Hostilities be implemented, which outlined the withdrawal of all Rapid Support Forces personnel from Darfur.
+The gathering recommended that the Jeddah Declaration to Cessation of Hostilities be implemented, which outlined the withdrawal of all RSF personnel from Darfur.

-On March 24, 2024, Minawi announced that the 1,500 SLM fighters would join the Sudanese Armed Forces in fighting the Rapid Support Forces in order to "defend civilians and Sudan's sovereignty."
+On March 24, 2024, Minawi announced that the 1,500 SLM fighters would join the Sudanese Armed Forces in fighting the RSF in order to "defend civilians and Sudan's sovereignty."
 SLM forces are to progress toward the country's center to expel the RSF from Khartoum and Gezira State.

+Between 15 and 16 January 2025, clashes between the RSF and SLA erupted in Kabhabiya, resulting in over 120 killed.

 On April 12, 2025, Abdul Wahid Mohammed Ahmed Al Nour issued an urgent appeal to relief agencies for assistance in dealing with a huge influx of refugees from the fighting in Al Fashir into the Tawila and Jebel Marra areas.
 On November 2, 2025, Al Nour announced a mission to countries of the European Union "to engage in high-level discussions aimed at facilitating the delivery of humanitarian relief and assistance to vulnerable populations affected by the ongoing war across all regions in Sudan."